-BTI’s MicE program offers a 2-year Masters in Microbial Engineering (MicE) for students with a biology or engineering background.
-The program, which celebrates its 35th Anniversary in 2019, accepts four or five students every year.
+BTI’s MicE program offers a 2-year Masters in Microbial Engineering for students with a biology or engineering background.
+The program, which began in 1984, accepts 3 to 5 students every year.
+At any given time there are around 8 students in the program.
 Before graduating, students complete a research project under the direction of a MicE faculty member.
-Here are some commonly asked questions about the program, past, present, and future.
+Here are some commonly asked questions about the program:

-Could you give a basic overview of the MicE program and purpose?
+Could you give an overview of the MicE program?

 Where are recent graduates now?

 After completing the program about half of the students accept industrial positions in biotechnology firms like Cargill, Bio-techne, Beckmann or one of the smaller companies in the Twin Cities.
 The other half join a Ph.D. program at the University of Minnesota or elsewhere.
 There is no Microbial Engineering Ph.D. program, so they join other departments, often Biochemistry, Molecular Biology and Biophysics.